2023

 RECLAIM | REDISCOVER | REANIMATE

-RECLAIM will feature members of Philadelphia’s
+RECLAIM will feature members of Philadelphia’s Dumpster Divers.
+Saturdays

-Destination Frankford is an arts-based initiative using MARKETING and CREATIVE PLACEMAKING to enhance and expand the resources of the Frankford’s growing ARTS, ARTISANAL INDUSTRY, and CREATIVE BUSINESS economy.
+CREATIVE PLACEMAKING to enhance and expand the resources of the Frankford’s

 Destination Frankford is a project of the Philadelphia City Planning Commission.
-Local partners include the Frankford Community Development Corporation, Globe Development Group, and Philadelphia Sculptors.

-Destination Frankford Supported By Art Place Destination Frankford is supported by a grant from ArtPlace America, a collaboration of leading national and regional foundations, banks and federal agencies accelerating creative placemaking across the US.
+by a grant from ArtPlace America, a collaboration of leading national and

 Archives Alchemy – The Art of the Dumpster Divers